 How would you feel if you were the last human being left alive after the Earth exploded?
 This book from British author Douglas Adams tells the story of Arthur Dent, a man who survives the destruction of Earth, thanks to his friend Ford Prefect (also an alien).
 The two of them must now travel together in a huge and unfamiliar universe, meeting all kinds of strange aliens and people, with the ever-nervous Arthur always out of his comfort zone!
 It’s a touching story of human survival and resilience, which is also hilarious!

 So, do any of these books interest you?
+They’re great book you can use to improve your English, but also lots of fun!
 Before you pull them out of your shelves, why don’t you take the chance to practise your English with the exercise below!

 Find the bold words in the text which match the descriptions.